-Our retreats include mindfulness, meditation, gentle movement, music, art, horticultural therapies and other powerful wellness tools to help you revive and renew your own plan for wellness as the family caregiver.
+Our in-person retreats include mindfulness, meditation, gentle movement, music, art, horticultural therapies and other powerful wellness tools to help you revive and renew your own plan for wellness as the family caregiver.

-We welcome professional caregivers on a limited basis.
+We welcome professional caregivers in-person on a limited basis.
 If you are interested in enrolling your paid facility caregivers, we kindly ask that you send a maximum of two.
 Upon request, we can supplement what they learn after the retreat by coming to your facility and offering a wellness workshop— either fee-based or by donation on a sliding scale.
 We value and understand how imperative it is for all caregivers to receive this kind of care.

 Email Melissa to book your customized workshop for professional caregivers.

 "What a day!
 The yoga.
 The classes.
 The walk.
 The food.
 Everything!
 The best part is after spending the day with your program, I have had the best sleep in as long as I can imagine." -Mike